acl2025-srw/acl2025-srw.github.io/faq.md

 #### Q: How do I submit to the presubmission mentorship?
 __A:__ Head over to the submission link on SoftConf (now available [here](https://acl2023-srw.github.io/mentoring)).
 Select "Make a new submission" -> "Click Here to make a new Pre-submission Mentoring Application".
 You will have to create a START account if you previosuly did not have one.

+#### Q: How do I submit to the workshop?
+Submission link for the workshop is now available [here](https://softconf.com/acl2023/srw-submissions).
+Select "Make a new submission" and fill out the form.

+### Q: If I submit to the mentorship program, do I also have to submit to the workshop separately?
+Yes!
+Please make sure you submit your work again to the workshop in order to have it reviewed.

 Please contact us at  [acl2023-srw@googlegroups.com](mailto:acl2023-srw@googlegroups.com) if you have any other questions.